IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Dataverse depends on `Solr <http://lucene.apache.org/solr/>`_ for browsing and search.

-Solr 4.6.0 is the only version that has been tested extensively and is recommended in development.
+Solr 7.2.1 is the version that has been tested extensively and is recommended in development.
 Download and configuration instructions can be found below.
-An upgrade to newer versions of Solr is being tracked at https://github.com/IQSS/dataverse/issues/456

 curl
 ~~~~